XRPhone/xrphone-docs/docs/v1/developer-portal/custom-app-tutorial.md

 >[!NOTE]
 ><b>Note about Custom App Example</b><br>
 The steps below utilize [Node.js](https://nodejs.org) (server-side JavaScript) with the [Express.js](https://expressjs.com) library.
-In addition, the example showcases the XRPhone SDK Library for Node.js. \n\nIt should be noted that you can use any language you like.
+In addition, the example showcases the XRPhone SDK Library for Node.js.
+It should be noted that you can use any language you like.
 For developers building with other languages you will need to make sure you formulate the webhook payload responses with the correct object body.
 As of now the SDK handles this for the developers working with Node.js.

 ## Configuring App Code